4 Way To Tell If Your Betta Is Happy (& Signs Of Boredom & Depression)

 As well as that you may begin to notice stress stripes on his side and his color just won’t look as good as it did before.

 These stripes can also be caused by stress, and they’re often known as stress stripes!
-Just like depression you should know how to treat stress in bettas.
+Just like depression, you should know how to treat stress in bettas.

-However, in some cases, a loss of color can also be a symptom of hole in the head.
-A disease which can quickly become fatal when left untreated.
+However, in some cases, a loss of color can also be a symptom of hole in the head, a disease which can quickly become fatal when left untreated.

 Frequent Hiding